Aus tiefer Not schrei ich zu dir, BWV 38: 5

 In this movement, "despair, like chains, fetters one misfortune to the next" is contrasted to "shall my Saviour free me suddenly from it all", presented as akin to morning following night.
 Bach expresses despair by a descending sequential ritornello based on the circle of fifths through the minor keys (D, G, C, F), finally reaching B-flat major), whereas the "dawning of faith" is illustrated with an upward motion.
-Mincham characterizes the ritornello as "comfortably conventional", in contrast with the "convoluted" theme.
-Hofmann notes the "operatic quality" of the movement, when for example on the words "daß alles plötzlich von mir fällt" (so that everything suddenly releases me), the polyphony suddenly resolves to homophony.
+Mincham characterized the ritornello as "comfortably conventional", in contrast with the "convoluted" theme.
+Hofmann noted the "operatic quality" of the movement, when for example on the words "daß alles plötzlich von mir fällt" (so that everything suddenly releases me), the polyphony suddenly resolves to homophony.

 6

 The four-part setting of the closing chorale, "Ob bei uns ist der Sünden viel" (Although the sins among us are many), begins with a dissonant chord, interpreted by Hofmann as a last cry of anguish "in an almost 'Romantic' manner".
-Gardiner comments: "With all the voices given full orchestral doubling (again, those four trombones!), this chorale is impressive, terrifying in its Lutheran zeal".
-Mincham notes the setting's "enigmatic" final cadence which "leaves us with a sense that the human condition is ongoing".
+Gardiner commented: "With all the voices given full orchestral doubling (again, those four trombones!), this chorale is impressive, terrifying in its Lutheran zeal".
+Mincham noted the setting's "enigmatic" final cadence which "leaves us with a sense that the human condition is ongoing".

+Publication

+The first critical edition of the piece was published in 1857, along with some other cantatas, in the Bach-Gesellschaft Ausgabe.
+The editor of the volume was Wilhelm Rust.
+The piece also appeared in the Neue Bach-Ausgabe, edited by Ulrich Bartels, in 1997.